 The peak will test you, mostly because:

-- It just goes on and on and ooooooonnnnnnnn….. it never seems to level-off nor indicate just how closely you are to the top.
+- It just goes on and on and ooooooonnnnnnnn….. it never seems to level-off nor indicate just how close you are to the top.
 For all the struggle and perseverance, it’s just one step after the next and your brain wants to be on top LONG before you actually get there.

 - It’s thin-air up there…especially above the tree line and this is important.
 Doesn’t matter how conditioned you are, the altitude will affect you…it’s just physics, nothing personal marathon-man/woman.
 You don’t have to train up there, you’ll make it OK…just know that you will likely feel sluggish, winded, light-headed.
 Water, and plenty of it, will help with this.